mrludovicc/mrludovicc/README.md

 - ✍ Hi there!
 I'm Nabeel Alabed, a full-stack web developer with a passion for learning and exploring new technologies!

-- 🔭 I’m currently working on my EAiT recipe application!

-- 🌱 I’m currently learning Python!
+- 🌱 I’m currently learning Python and TypeScript!

 - 💬 Ask me anything, I will be more than happy to help :D